HarryKim2003/Transient-Diffusion-Solver/README.md

 | Modular Architecture | Clean separation into `simulations.jl`, `analysis.jl`, and `utils.jl`            |
 | Porosity & Tortuosity | Auto-calculates porosity and tortuosity based on the evolving concentration field |

+## Why It Matters

+This simulation pipeline supports research in materials such as **fuel cell membranes**, **battery electrodes**, and **nanoporous materials**, where accurate diffusivity prediction is crucial.

+Built in **Julia** with a focus on **performance**, **scientific accuracy**, and **software maintainability**, this project reflects the principles expected of real-world production simulations at scale.

+Generally, as Julia is designed to be a great choice for scientific research and numeric computation, it was paramount to have a framework that supported transient diffusion calculations in this language.

+## Technical Highlights

+- Thread-safe CPU simulation (`KenCarp4`, `KrylovJL_GMRES`)
+- Sparse matrix assembly optimized for memory locality
+- GPU-compatible masking via broadcast-safe `CuArray` logic
+- Automatic recovery of `D_eff` from 2D field using `LsqFit.jl`
+- Visualization with `Plots.jl`, `ColorSchemes.jl`, and analytical overlays
+- Designed for easy extension to real images (e.g. segmented micro-CT)

+---

+## Project Structure

+├── main.jl # Entry point and simulation controller
+├── simulations.jl # GPU/CPU solvers and matrix assembly
+├── analysis.jl # Curve fitting, D_eff profiling, tortuosity calc
+├── utils.jl # Mask generation and visualizations
+├── project.toml # Dependencies and Julia environment